 Figure 9: PCB with purple solder mask

-If you want an exceedingly compact circuit, a transparent mask will give you the smallest mask dams and mask reliefs compared to other colors.
+If you want an exceedingly compact circuit, a transparent mask will give you the most miniature mask dams and mask reliefs compared to other colors.

 2.2 Choosing The Right Color